OpenEvalProject/evals/manuscripts/elife-09115/v2/manuscript.md

 Due to the lower limit of detection compared to that of the total HIV-1 DNA assay, integrated HIV-1 DNA was undetectable in 12 patients; 5 were SRCV on ART, 6 LTNPs, and 1 Recent SRCV.

-## Levels of episomal 2-LTR circles in blood are low in ART-treated patients and LTNPs but high in recent ART-naïve seroconverters
+### Levels of episomal 2-LTR circles in blood are low in ART-treated patients and LTNPs but high in recent ART-naïve seroconverters

-Residual viral replication is one of the likely mechanisms through which the viral reservoir is replenished, even with effective ART (
+Residual viral replication is one of the likely mechanisms through which the viral reservoir is replenished, even with effective ART (Hong and Mellors, 2015).
+Markers that reflect such a phenomenon provide insight into the reservoir dynamics.
+Episomal 2-LTR circles can be used as a marker of viral replication and have been shown to be labile end-products of failed proviral integrations (Sharkey et al., 2005; 2011).
+They are likely to be particularly elevated in acutely infected patients because of the intense level of viral replication.
+Median levels of 2-LTR circles in the various cohorts were: 2.1 (IQR: 0–4.3), 0.77 (IQR: 0–2.7), 1.3 (IQR: 0–2.2) and 13.3 (IQR: 5.1–21.6) c/106 PBMCs in SRCV on ART, LTNPs, Chronic ART, and Recent SRCV, respectively.
+As expected, 2-LTR levels were significantly higher in the Recent SCRV compared to the other cohorts (p ≤ 0.002; Figure 3A), but did not differ between SRCV on ART and Chronic ART (p = 0.259) or LTNPs (p = 0.595) or between the Chronic ART and LTNP cohorts (p = 0.743;Figure 3A).
+Of note, 2-LTR circles were undetectable in a number of patients.
+They were detected in 17/25 (68%) of SRCV on ART, 13/17 (76%) of LTNPs, 25/32 (78%) of late-treated patients and in all recent ART-naïve seroconverters 10/10 (100%).
+The absence of detection in about one-quarter of patients on ART in contrast to the Recent SRCV cohort suggests that residual replication is substantially halted with ART.

 ![Figure 3.](https://cdn.elifesciences.org/articles/09115/elife-09115-fig3-v2.jpg)

-**Figure 3.:** A), cell-associated HIV-1 usRNA (B) and CD4/CD8 ratio (C) in four patient cohorts.Total HIV-1 DNA in rectal biopsies (D) in three patient cohorts (SRCV on ART, LTNP, and Chronic ART).
+**Figure 3.:** 2-LTR circles (A), cell-associated HIV-1 usRNA (B) and CD4/CD8 ratio (C) in four patient cohorts.Total HIV-1 DNA in rectal biopsies (D) in three patient cohorts (SRCV on ART, LTNP, and Chronic ART).
 Data is shown as log10 copies/million (c/M) PBMCs (A,B), ratio (C) or log10 c/M cells in rectal biopsies (D) and significant p-values are indicated by *.
-Differences between the cohorts were determined by Wilcoxon Signed Rank test.DOI:http://dx.doi.org/10.7554/eLife.09115.006
+Differences between the cohorts were determined by Wilcoxon Signed Rank test.

-## Cell-associated HIV-1 usRNA levels in blood are lower in early-treated seroconverters than in late-treated patients but not different compared to LTNPs
+### Cell-associated HIV-1 usRNA levels in blood are lower in early-treated seroconverters than in late-treated patients but not different compared to LTNPs

 Levels of cell-associated HIV-1 usRNA are associated with recent HIV-1 transcriptional activity and indicate an active proviral reservoir (Pasternak et al., 2013).
 Median levels were: 1.6 (IQR: 0–3.7), 0.4 (IQR: 0–3.5), 6.1 (IQR: 0–10.1) and 15.5 (IQR: 1–100.6) c/106 PBMCs in SRCV on ART, LTNPs, Chronic ART, and Recent SRCV, respectively.
 The patients with the highest levels of HIV-1 usRNA were found in the Recent SRCV cohort, indicating that this cohort is not similar to the others, but this study was underpowered to reach statistical significance between the Recent SRCV and the other cohorts.
 Of note, HIV-1 usRNA was not detected in 8/84 samples (10%, two samples in each patient cohort).
 Three samples (one in SRCV on ART and two in Chronic ART) were excluded from the final analysis due to missing values for the reference genes.
 Higher levels of HIV-1 usRNA were detected in the Chronic ART cohort compared to the SRCV on ART (p = 0.007) and LTNPs (p = 0.027; Figure 3B).
 The SRCV on ART cohort was not significantly different from LTNPs based on HIV-1 usRNA levels (p = 0.615; Figure 3B).

-## A higher CD4/CD8 ratio is present in early-treated seroconverters and LTNPs compared to late-treated patients
+### A higher CD4/CD8 ratio is present in early-treated seroconverters and LTNPs compared to late-treated patients

 Not only have we used the CD4/CD8 ratio as a measure of immune preservation/reconstitution in terms of T cell count but also as an indirect marker of residual immune activation as shown recently (Serrano-Villar et al., 2014).
 The CD4/CD8 ratio was higher in SRCV on ART (median = 1.10, IQR: 0.52–1.35) compared to the cohorts of Chronic ART (median = 0.74, IQR: 0.23–0.93), (p = 0.009) and Recent SRCV (median = 0.62, IQR: 0.36–0.94), (p = 0.017), and was comparable to that of LTNPs (median = 0.91, IQR: 0.36–1.47), (p = 0.978; Figure 3C).
 The LTNP cohort had a higher CD4/CD8 ratio compared to late-treated patients (p = 0.036) and Recent SRCV (p = 0.048; Figure 3C).
 Of note, CD4 T cell counts at sampling did not differ significantly between the cohorts of SRCV on ART (median = 714 cells/mm3, IQR: 476–977) and Chronic ART (median = 625 cells/mm3, IQR: 172–889), (p = 0.066).

-## Total HIV-1 DNA levels in rectal biopsies are not different in early-treated seroconverters, late-treated patients, and LTNPs
+### Total HIV-1 DNA levels in rectal biopsies are not different in early-treated seroconverters, late-treated patients, and LTNPs

-Conflicting results have been published regarding the impact of ART on the HIV-1 DNA reservoir in the gut compartment when using rectal biopsies (
+Conflicting results have been published regarding the impact of ART on the HIV-1 DNA reservoir in the gut compartment when using rectal biopsies (Yukl et al., 2010; Chun et al., 2008; Anton et al., 2003).
+It remains unclear whether HIV-1 DNA decays more substantially after a decade of ART compared to a shorter intervention and whether some LTNPs may have undetectable levels in rectal biopsies.
+We have measured total HIV-1 DNA in rectal biopsies from 51 patients who had consented to sampling: 14 SRCV on ART, 8 LTNPs, and 29 Chronic ART patients.
+Five patients had undetectable total HIV-1 DNA; one SRCV on ART, one LTNP, and three Chronic ART patients.
+Median HIV-1 DNA levels were: 27.2 (IQR: 22.2–61.7), 21.3 (IQR: 16.7–34.5), and 35.1 (IQR: 16–77.5) c/106 cells in SRCV on ART, LTNP, and Chronic ART, respectively.
+No difference was found between SRCV on ART and Chronic ART (p = 0.604) or LTNPs (p = 0.375; Figure 3D) or between the Chronic ART cohort and the LTNPs (p = 0.337; Figure 3D).
+The median number of cells assayed per patient was 125,390 (IQR: 101,308–168,156).
+Of note, we did not find any correlation in terms of total HIV-1 DNA levels between the blood (PBMCs) and the gut mucosa (rectal biopsies) compartments (R2 = 0, p = 0.919; Figure 4A).

 ![Figure 4.](https://cdn.elifesciences.org/articles/09115/elife-09115-fig4-v2.jpg)

-**Figure 4.:** A).Correlation was assessed in 46 patients in whom total HIV-1 DNA was detected both in the blood and rectal biopsies, representing patients from three cohorts: SRCV on antiretroviral therapy (ART), Chronic ART, and long-term non-progressors (LTNP).
+**Figure 4.:** Correlation of total HIV-1 DNA in rectal biopsies and blood (A).Correlation was assessed in 46 patients in whom total HIV-1 DNA was detected both in the blood and rectal biopsies, representing patients from three cohorts: SRCV on antiretroviral therapy (ART), Chronic ART, and long-term non-progressors (LTNP).
 Data is shown as log10 copies/million (c/M) cells in rectal biopsies and log10 c/M peripheral blood mononuclear cells (PBMCs) in blood.
 Correlation of blood HIV-1 usRNA and total HIV-1 DNA (B), HIV-1 usRNA and integrated HIV-1 DNA (C), integrated HIV-1 DNA and total HIV-1 DNA (D) and CD4/CD8 ratio and integrated HIV-1 DNA (E).
 Data is shown as log10 c/M PBMCs in detectable patients from three cohorts: SRCV on ART, Chronic ART, and LTNP (B–E).
-To assess correlations between the markers, a linear regression was performed.DOI:http://dx.doi.org/10.7554/eLife.09115.007
+To assess correlations between the markers, a linear regression was performed.

-## Correlation between viroimmunological markers
+### Correlation between viroimmunological markers

 In order to assess whether we could observe correlations between the various viroimmunological markers used in this study, we have performed a linear regression analysis using combined data from the cohorts of patients on ART and LTNPs.
 The Recent SRCV cohort was excluded from this analysis because of its high level of active replication, which would have biased the HIV-1 usRNA, 2-LTR, and total HIV-1 DNA measurements.
 For this analysis, patient-derived samples with detectable markers were included.
 This was confirmed by Spearman’s rank correlation, which includes all samples (data not shown).